In the Pricing & Limits tab you set how the pricing will work for the campaign.

 Use: This model is suitable for campaigns that have a very high View Rate but a low CTR.

 You set the price you will pay for 1,000 impressions (views) of the ad.

 Smart CPM is our custom pricing model which allows you to bid for impressions at the best price possible.

-In Smart CPM you set up the maximum you are willing to pay, and the system will determine the cost based on the minimum price for that Geo/device and the top CPM that is running in that target at the moment.
+When using Smart CPM, you set up the maximum you are willing to pay, and the system will determine the cost based on the minimum price for that Geo/device and the top CPM that is running in that target at the moment.

 The system determines the lowest price you must pay to get the best position in the rotation of the campaigns up until your maximum bid price.